bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-05-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core #24914][] wallet: Load database records in a particular order FIXME:glozow
+- [Bitcoin Core #24914][] loads wallet database records in order by type instead of iterating through the whole database twice to detect dependencies.
+Some wallets with corrupted records may no longer load after this change, but they can be loaded with a previous version of Bitcoin Core and ported to a new wallet.

 - [Bitcoin Core #27896][] removes the experimental system call (syscall) sandbox feature (see [Newsletter #170][news170 syscall]).
 A [related issue][Bitcoin